KWVA: History

-Following the COVID-19 pandemic, the volunteer base was down to eight volunteers to cover each of the sports.
+Following the COVID-19 pandemic, the sports volunteer base was down to eight volunteers to cover each of the sports.
 As of Spring 2024, KWVA Sports has over 40 members in their volunteer base and has added a more new broadcasts and coverage.
+KWVA continued to broadcast music throughout the pandemic, though DJs were not permitted in the studios, they produced shows remotely and managed to continue much of the regular broadcast programming.